MISSISSIPPI STEAMBOAT CRUISE

 22 Days New Orleans to Redwing

-Cruise Aboard The American Duchess All Port Taxes, Meals, Drinks & Touring Included
+Cruise Aboard The American Countess All Port Taxes, Meals & Touring Included

-Cruise-Stay Package Prices Includes: · 1 night hotel accommodation pre-cruise with breakfast and taxes · One way transfer from hotel to port on cruise departure day · 21 night Mississippi River cruise aboard the American Duchess from New Orleans to Red Wing · All onboard meals, including both fine dining and casual cuisine · Complimentary Hop-On Hop-Off shore excursions in each port of call · 24-Hour Room Service onboard cruise · Complimentary wine and beer with dinner onboard · Complimentary cappuccino, espresso, specialty coffees, tea, bottled water and soft drinks throughout your cruise voyage · This cruise line operates their own dedicated fleet of deluxe motorcoaches · Port charges of approximately USD $599 per person · Prepaid ships gratuities
+Cruise-Stay Package Prices Includes: · 1 night hotel accommodation pre-cruise with breakfast and taxes · One way transfer from hotel to port on cruise departure day · 21 night Mississippi River cruise aboard the American Countess from New Orleans to Red Wing · All onboard meals, including both fine dining and casual cuisine · Complimentary Hop-On Hop-Off shore excursions in each port of call · 24-Hour Room Service onboard cruise · Complimentary wine and beer with dinner onboard · This cruise line operates their own dedicated fleet of deluxe motorcoaches · Port charges of approximately USD $599 per person · Prepaid ships gratuities

 AUTHENTIC AMERICA ON THE MIGHTY MISSISSIPPI- Have you ever wondered what this country looked like to its early explorers and pioneers?
 Traveling on the Mississippi and its tributaries, you will be transported back in time to an era of leisurely and romantic travel.
 Storybook American towns and vibrant, bustling cities combine with the sweeping panoramas that inspired the works of Mark Twain.
 Authentic America is out there just waiting to be explored, and after three fabulous weeks of historic discovery, you will forever be changed.
 This voyage is packed with special events, such as blues by Memphis legend Joyce Cobb and her band, a solo cabaret by Glenn Springs, and a homespun show by Dave Para and Cathy Barton featuring a variety of stringed instruments.
 Two beloved historic figures come to life through expert tribute artists Lewis Hankins, as Mark Twain, and George Buss, as President Abraham Lincoln.
 Guest favorite Michaelyn Oby puts her own spin on songs by Nina Simone, Sarah Vaughn, and others, while even more blues will come from Big A and the All-Stars featuring Anthony Sherrod.
 If you love classic pop, be sure to catch Phil Westbrook’s musical tribute to Frank Sinatra, “Come Fly With Me.”
 That’s just a sampling of the many gems to be enjoyed on this amazing journey, where the past meets the present and the river provides the perfect backdrop for friends old and new to celebrate this beautiful land.